Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 Substance Abuse Counselor Salaries in Louisville, Lexington, Bowling Green, and Throughout Kentucky

-- Lexington.
-The median salary for substance abuse counselors in Lexington is $48,640 as of May 2023.
-New professionals often make close to $34,210.
-The most highly-paid counselors make $80,930 or more.
+- Lexington: The median salary for substance abuse counselors in Lexington is $48,640 as of May 2023.
+New professionals often make close to $34,210—the most highly paid counselor earns $80,930 or more.

-- Bowling Green.
-Substance abuse counselors in Bowling Green earn a median salary of $47,270 as of May 2023.
-Entry-level counselors often make about $29,260 while the highest-paid make $95,120 or more.
+- Bowling Green: Substance abuse counselors in Bowling Green earn a median salary of $47,270 as of May 2023.
+Entry-level counselors often earn about $29,260, while the highest-paid earn $95,120 or more.

 Substance Abuse Counselor Degree Options in Kentucky